Britta Phillips: Acting career

-Phillips' first acting job was as the singing voice of the lead character in the animated series Jem, alongside actress and singer Samantha Newark, who provided Jem's speaking voice.
+Phillips's first acting job was as the singing voice of the lead character in the animated series Jem, alongside actress and singer Samantha Newark, who provided Jem's speaking voice.
 The series ran from 1985 to 1988.

-In 1988, she co-starred in the teen rock band movie Satisfaction, which also starred Justine Bateman, Julia Roberts, Liam Neeson, Trini Alvarado, and Scott Coffey; the film is primarily known today as Julia Roberts' first credited big-screen role.
+In 1988, she co-starred in the teen rock band movie Satisfaction, which also starred Justine Bateman, Julia Roberts, Liam Neeson, Trini Alvarado, and Scott Coffey; the film is primarily known today as Julia Roberts's first credited big-screen role.
 Phillips performed several songs during the movie and is featured on the soundtrack album.
 Also in 1988, she guest-starred on the cult TV show Crime Story, in the episode "Always a Blonde"; she played a former homecoming queen turned high-class escort in Las Vegas, Nevada.
 She followed that with a starring role as a nurse in the pilot episode of the short-lived TV series Nightingales.
 From 2005 to 2008, she voiced various characters for the Adult Swim series Moral Orel, most notably Bloberta Puppington.
 In 2006, she featured as herself in the Luna band documentary Tell Me Do You Miss Me.
 Since 2010, Phillips has voiced various characters in Mary Shelley's Frankenhole, most noticeably Elizabeth Frankenstein.
 Both Moral Orel and Mary Shelley's Frankenhole were created by Dino Stamatopoulos.
 In 2010, Phillips appeared alongside Wareham on Yo Gabba Gabba!, in the episode titled "Ride".

 Phillips had a cameo, along with Dean Wareham, in the 2012 Noah Baumbach film Frances Ha, written by Baumbach and Greta Gerwig.